İzmir Atatürk Stadium

 İzmir Atatürk Stadium (İzmir Atatürk Stadyumu) is a multi-purpose stadium in İzmir, Turkey.
 It was named after the Turkish statesman Mustafa Kemal Atatürk.
 It is currently used mostly for football matches and occasionally for track and field events.
 The stadium holds 51,295 people.
 It was opened in October 1971, and most recently refurbished in 2005. İzmir football teams Altay S.K. and Karşıyaka S.K. occasionally use the stadium for high attendance matches. İzmir Atatürk Stadium's running track has ten lanes.

 The stadium hosted the 1971 Mediterranean Games, the Islamic Games in 1980 and the 2005 Summer Universiade.
 The stadium also hosted the Fortis Turkey Cup Final in 2009 in which Beşiktaş beat Fenerbahçe 4-2 to win the cup for the 8th time.

+Izmir Atatürk Stadium hosted a concert on September 9, 1986, featuring Sandra, C.C.
+Catch, Bad Boys Blue, Iva Zanicchi, Ricchi e Poveri, Caroline Verdi, MFÖ, and Grup Gündoğarken, organized to raise funds for African countries struggling with hunger and drought.

-Singer Michael Jackson planned to perform at the stadium on October 7, 1992 on his Dangerous World Tour, but this show was cancelled due to illness.
+American singer Michael Jackson planned to perform at the stadium on October 7, 1992 on his Dangerous World Tour, but this show was cancelled due to illness.